 The Immigration Health Surcharge (IHS) is a fee levied on visa applicants seeking leave to enter or remain in the UK.
-In this way, visa holders will have free access to NHS services.
+In this way, visa holders will have access to NHS services.

 Below we look at the IHS refund and IHS reimbursement rules in more detail.